shewa12/easy-poll/readme.txt

 Answer: Yes

+= Can I create a schedule poll

+Answer: Yes, you can set poll start & expiration date with any specific timezone

 === Screenshots ===

 1. Polls List: Showing available polls listing along with short code & total submission number.